microcks/microcks.io/content/documentation/guides/installation/kind-helm.md

 ## 1. Preparation

-As being on a Macr, people usually use [brew](https://brew.sh) to install `kind`.
+As being on a Mac, people usually use [brew](https://brew.sh) to install `kind`.
 However, it is also available from several different package managers out there.
 You can check the [Quick Start](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) guide for that.
 Obviously, you'll also need the [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) utility to interact with your cluster.

 ```sh
 $ brew install kind